dotnet/csharplang/proposals/generic-ref-struct.md

 ### Why not attribute per type parameter
 Can't really encode type parameters in attributes

+### Constraints vs. anti constraints
+The syntax `where T : ref struct` appears in the space C# refers to as constraints.
+That is the syntax is meant to constraint or limit the set of types that are legal for the generic type parameter.

+This feature though expands the set of types available.
+The set of types applicable to `T where T : ref struct` is larger than simply `T`.
+This means the feature is an anti-constraint yet it occupies a constraint location.

+It is reasonable to consider a new syntax here that cleanly differentiates our anti-constraints from actual constraints.
+At the time of this writing though there are only two proposed anti-constraints, one is lacking supporting evidence, and no obvious better syntax for them.
+Hence the proposal is written using the familiair `where T :` style of syntax.
+If an intuitive syntax for anti-constraints is proposed it is likely to get consideration in the proposal.

 ### Generalize the delegate support
 The use of any type in `delegate` may cause readers to desire a more general feature that could be applied to any generic parameter.
 Essentially could we design a syntax for type parameters that could be any type (pointer, `ref`, etc ...) and allow it on any generic parameter?
 That would leave `delegate` instances as effectively having an implicit version of this syntax.